Michael Cates: Honours

 2009 Gold Medal of the British Society of Rheology.
 He was awarded the 2009 Dirac Prize by the Institute of Physics.
 He won the 1991 Maxwell Medal and Prize.
-He has served as an elected member of the Council of the Royal Society, and chairs the International Scientific Committee of ESPCI ParisTech.
+He has served as an elected member of the Council of the Royal Society; as chair of the International Scientific Committee of ESPCI ParisTech, and as a Trustee of The Cyprus Institute.
 He was an honorary fellow of Trinity College, Cambridge from 2013 until 2016, when he became instead a senior research fellow.

-He was also elected a member of the National Academy of Engineering in 2019 for research on the rheology, dynamics, and thermodynamics of complex fluids, and for scientific leadership in the European Community.
+Cates was elected a member of the National Academy of Engineering in 2019 for research on the rheology, dynamics, and thermodynamics of complex fluids, and for scientific leadership in the European Community.
+In 2021 he was elected an International Member of the US National Academy of Sciences.

 Works

-Michael Cates has over 350 refereed scientific publications, attracting over 30 000 citations.
-His h-index is 105.
+Michael Cates has over 400 refereed scientific publications, with over 50,000 citations.
+His h-index is 118.